himanshu31shr/labelMerger/README.md

-# Label Merger and Analytics Tool
+# E-commerce Tools Suite

 ## Overview
-The Label Merger and Analytics Tool is a web-based application designed to process, merge, and analyze transaction data from e-commerce platforms (Amazon and Flipkart).
-The application provides secure authentication, role-based access control, and features for merging PDF labels and analyzing financial data.
+The E-commerce Tools Suite is a comprehensive web application designed to help e-commerce sellers manage their business across multiple platforms.
+The application provides tools for processing orders, analyzing transactions, and managing product catalogs with a focus on platforms like Amazon and Flipkart.

 ## Features
 - **Authentication** ✅